kautukkundan/Awesome-Profile-README-templates/README.md

-The aim of this repository is to collect awesome READMEs that developers around the world are using on their own profiles to act as in inspiration for others.
+The aim of this repository is to collect awesome READMEs that developers around the world are using on their own profiles to act as an inspiration for others.

 Feel free to add your own or someone else's profile README if you find it super awesome!